| Home | > | Articles | > | Oil Pans |

 11 43 1 337 542 "A" plastic dipstick on some bikes

 These used a 1/2" deeper pan with the drain hole in the rear wall, possibly to work better with the PD bash plate.
 The dipstick has the same length and MIN marking as the earlier GS one, but the MAX mark is lower.
-A baffle was added inside the pickup head.
+A baffle was added inside a new, shorter cast pickup head.

 11 13 1 338 620 oil pan